ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 elsewhere as knowing we've served the file successfully doesn't guarantee the other side has it.

-### Issues concerning the revoking if signed URLs:
+### Issues concerning the revoking of signed URLs:

 S3 signed URLs expire after a given time, and not after a number of uses - if we want to do the latter we would have to implement a proxy application